Robert Cavendish Spencer: Life

+He left the North America and West Indies Station and arrived in Portsmouth on 22 December 1815.
 In 1815 Spencer commanded on the home station, and in 1817–1819 the 26-gun frigate in the Mediterranean, where he conducted a negotiation with the Bey of Tunis.
-From 1819 to 1822 he commanded on the South American station, and from 1823 to 1826 the 46-gun frigate in the Mediterranean, where he took part in the operations against Algiers in the summer of 1824.
+From 1819 to 1822, he commanded on the South American station, and from 1823 to 1826, the 46-gun frigate in the Mediterranean, where he took part in the operations against Algiers in the summer of 1824.
 He was then employed on the coast of Greece, during the Greek War of Independence.